 I am an astronomer in the QUB Astrophysics Research Centre and a member of the Solar System Group.
 My primary research interests are in performing observations of minor bodies in our solar system, comets and asteroids.
 But sometimes we also study alien visitors such as 1I/’Oumuamua and 2I/Borisov.

-These studies are generally based on observations performed on the UK supported telescopes in the Canary Islands (ING) and Chile ( ESO), although for the past few years I’ve been looking at the firehose of data from Pan-STARRS 1.
-For an idea of what these telescopes look like, here’s a picture of me standing nervously under the ESO Very Large Telescope.
+These studies are generally based on observations performed on the UK supported telescopes in the Canary Islands (ING) and Chile ( ESO), although for the past few years I’ve also been looking at the data coming from Pan-STARRS and ATLAS.
+For an idea of what big telescopes look like, here’s a picture of me standing nervously under the ESO Very Large Telescope.

 - The Rosetta ground-based observations team – following Rosetta and comet 67P/Churyumov-Gerasimenko all around the Sun.
+Rosetta tweeted me once.

 - ISSI Main-Belt Comet Team – how can we measure their properties to get a better handle on ices in the asteroid belt?